Swati-Latta/Titanic-Analysis/README.md

 This Kaggle Getting Started Competition provides an ideal starting place for people who may not have a lot of experience in data science and machine learning.

 # **Goal for this Project:**
-My goal was to answer ceitical question such as who survived the tragedy and what factors contributed to survival.
+My goal was to answer critical questions such as who survived the tragedy and what factors contributed to survival.

 ![image](https://github.com/Swati-Latta/Titanic-Analysis/assets/134490572/e43db649-be04-4670-bb82-6fed85ce44b3)